-Parents of Year 5/6 children are informed by letter about when our programme of sex education is to take place with opportunity to view the materials and discuss the school's approach to RSE.
-Parents are informed that they have the right to withdraw their child from the presentation of the materials and the RSE sessions.
+Parents of Year 6 children are informed by letter about when our programme of sex education is to take place with opportunity to view the materials and discuss the school's approach to RSE.
+Parents are informed that they have the right to withdraw their child from the presentation of these materials and the sex education element of the RSE sessions.